-As at December 31, 2018, the Bank has undertaken the PRRBB analysis at Group level.
+As at December 31, 2020, the Bank has undertaken the PRRBB analysis at Group level.
 As part of PRRBB enhancements, data quality changes were undertaken to ensure appropriate reflection of customer segments, maturities and benchmark fixes for the asset book.
-The Bank has also now automated the PRRBB reports.